0xSero/partisia-docs/docs/operator.md

   ]
 }
 ````
 For a Block Producing Node paste the following:
+- NB.
+Before 2021 October 11th 12 UTC the config needs to be updated to the new version further below.
 ````json
 {
   "modules": [